syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/Add-References.md

 # Add Syncfusion® PDF Viewer SDK Reference for WinForms or WPF Application

 Syncfusion® PDF Viewer SDK Reference Manager is an Add-In for WinForms and WPF application.
-It adds the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly reference to the project, either from the GAC location or Essential Studio<sup style="font-size:70%">&reg;</sup> installed location.
+It adds the Syncfusion<sup style="font-size:70%">&reg;</sup> PDF Viewer SDK assembly reference to the project, either from the GAC location or Essential Studio<sup style="font-size:70%">&reg;</sup> installed location.
 It can also migrate the projects that contain the old versions of the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly reference to newer or specific versions of the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly reference.

-N> This Syncfusion® PDF Viewer SDK Reference Manager can be applied to a project for Syncfusion<sup style="font-size:70%">&reg;</sup> assembly versions 10.4.0.71 and later.
+N> This Syncfusion® PDF Viewer SDK Reference Manager can be applied to a project for Syncfusion<sup style="font-size:70%">&reg;</sup> assembly version 31.2.2 and later.

 Follow the given steps to add the Syncfusion® PDF Viewer SDK Reference Manager in Visual Studio:

-> Before use the Syncfusion® PDF Viewer SDK Reference Manager, check whether the **Syncfusion® PDF Viewer SDK Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.If this extension not installed, please install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/extension/pdfviewer-sdk-extension/visual-studio/download-and-installation/) help topic.
+> Before use the Syncfusion® PDF Viewer SDK Reference Manager, check whether the **Syncfusion® PDF Viewer SDK Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2019 or later by clicking on the Extensions -> Manage Extensions -> Installed.If this extension not installed, please install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/extension/pdfviewer-sdk-extension/visual-studio/download-and-installation/) help topic.

 1. Open a new or existing **WinForms** or **WPF** application.